-Linkerd is an open-source network proxy developed by Buoyant to be installed as a service mesh.
-Linkerd is one of the first products to be associated with the term service mesh and supports platforms such as Docker and Kubernetes.
+Linkerd is an open source network proxy installed as a service mesh for Kubernetes.
+Linkerd, originally developed by Buoyant, was one of the first products to be associated with the term service mesh.

-In information technology (IT), a service mesh is a dedicated infrastructure layer made to control service-to-service communication and allow separate parts of an application to communicate with each other.
+In IT, a service mesh is a dedicated infrastructure layer that controls service-to-service communication and enables separate parts of an application to communicate with each other.
 Service meshes are typically used in cloud-based applications, containers and microservices.

-With up to hundreds of services communicating with each other in a microservices application, it can quickly become confusing to keep track of which services are communicating with each other.
-Linkerd can be used as a cloud orchestration tool to secure communication between these services by providing features such as load balancing, service discovery, proxy integration and transparency, adaptive routing, failure recovery, circuit breaking and instrumentation.
+In a microservices application, managing communications across potentially hundreds of services can quickly become a complex task.
+Linkerd can serve as a cloud orchestration tool to secure communications among these services by providing features such as load balancing, service discovery, proxy integration and transparency, adaptive routing, failure recovery, circuit breaking, and instrumentation.

 Linkerd can communicate with application services using one of three configurations:

-- linker-to-service: Linkerd sidecars take and route traffic to the corresponding service instance, rather than service instances receiving traffic directly.
+- Linker-to-service.
+Linkerd sidecars take and route traffic to the corresponding service instance, as opposed to service instances receiving traffic directly.

-- linker-to-linker: A combination of the service-to-linker and linker-to-service configurations that serves incoming traffic with the Linkerd instance which then routes traffic to the corresponding service instance.
-Then, the service instance routes outgoing traffic back through the Linkerd instance.
+- Linker-to-linker.
+Combining the service-to-linker and linker-to-service configurations, the linker-to-linker configuration serves incoming traffic with the Linkerd instance, which then routes traffic to the corresponding service instance.
+The service instance then routes outgoing traffic back through the Linkerd instance.

 Benefits of Linkerd

-- Simplifies communication between services in both microservices and containers.
+- Simplifies communication among services in both microservices and containers.

-- Makes the process of documenting how parts of an application interact more manageable.
+- Makes it easier to document how parts of an application interact.

-- Offers higher visibility and control through decoupling communication from the main application code.
+- Offers greater visibility and control by decoupling communication from the main application code.

-- Gives application managers the ability to address communication and mechanics problems without changing the application itself.
+- Lets application managers address communication and mechanics problems without changing the application itself.

-- Allows providers to choose which coding language is most appropriate for their service.
+- Enables providers to choose the coding language that is most appropriate for their service.

 - Makes application code more efficient and easier to scale.

-Istio is an open source service mesh provided by Google, IBM and Lyft.
-Istio is designed as a universal control plane which was first developed for use with Kubernetes but has expanded to support multiple platforms.
+Istio is an open source service mesh provided by Google, IBM and Lyft that is designed as a universal control plane.
+Although Istio was first developed for use with Kubernetes, it has since expanded to support multiple platforms.

-Features provided by Istio include load balancing, identity and key management, fault injection, hybrid deployment, service-to-service authentication, monitoring and logging.
-Additionally, Istio provides automatic sidecar injection which can add a sidecar proxy to user-created pods.
+Istio's features include load balancing, identity and key management, fault injection, hybrid deployment, service-to-service authentication, monitoring, and logging.
+Additionally, Istio provides automatic sidecar injection, a feature that adds a sidecar proxy to user-created pods.

-Although Istio has many features, Istio itself has a steep learning curve and is less user-friendly than Linkerd.
-For example, the control plane is complicated to configure.
-However, sticking to default options and settings do make the user experience (UX) less daunting.
-As a basic service mesh, both Linkerd and Istio are suitable; however, Istio has a larger feature set for more complicated configurations.
+Both Linkerd and Istio are suitable options for a basic service mesh.
+Istio has a larger feature set than Linkerd, an advantage for more complicated configurations.
+However, it also has a steep learning curve and is less user friendly.
+For example, the Istio control plane is complicated to configure.
+However, sticking to Istio's default options and settings can make the user experience less daunting.